< Browse to Previous Essay | Browse to Next Essay >

-In February 1842, the American Board of Commissioners for Foreign Missions -- impatient with the lack of converts among the Indians and the almost constant stream of complaints from the missionaries about each other -- voted to close the mission at Waiilatpu, send Spalding and two other missionaries home, and reassign the Whitmans to Lapwai.
+In February 1842, the American Board of Commissioners for Foreign Missions -- impatient with the lack of converts among the Indians and the almost constant stream of complaints from the missionaries about each other -- voted to close the missions at Waiilatpu and Lapwai, send Spalding and two other missionaries home, and reassign the Whitmans to a station at Tshimakain, near Spokane.
 It took about seven months for the news to reach the Oregon Mission.
 The missionaries set aside their quarrels long enough to agree that Whitman should leave immediately for Boston and try to persuade the board to change its mind.
 His objective, Eliza Spalding wrote in a letter to her family, "is to either get this mission reinforced or to obtain settlers to come & establish a colony" (April 28, 1843, cited in Drury, Spalding, 286).

 Whitman was gone for a year.
 Narcissa left Waiilatpu three days after he did, saying an Indian had tried to break into her room one night and only her alertness and the grace of God had "delivered me from the hand of a savage man" (October 7, 1842).
 She spent the year as a guest of Methodist missionaries at The Dalles and at Willamette Falls, interspersed with a lengthy sojourn at Fort Vancouver.
 It would turn out to be "the pleasantest portion of her Oregon life," one of her hosts, Rev. Henry K. W. Perkins (1814-1884), wrote in a letter to Narcissa’s sister Jane, after her death (cited in Drury, Marcus Whitman, 460).